Who Can Make a Housing Disrepair Claim?

 It is impossible to provide an exact compensation amount you can expect, as every claim is unique.
 The amount you can expect will largely depend on the severity of the disrepair issue, the number of rooms affected by the problem, level of damage to your belongings, and the impact of the disrepair on your health.

-When you contact us, our housing disrepair solicitors will assess your case and let you know if you have valid grounds for making a disrepair claim.
+When you contact us, our best housing disrepair solicitors will assess your case and let you know if you have valid grounds for making a disrepair claim.
 If we believe you do, we will handle your case on a No Win No Fee basis, also known as a Conditional Fee agreement.
 Under this arrangement, you will be financially protected because you wouldn’t have to pay us any legal fees if we do not win your case.

 Get in Touch With Us